 In the vast web of natural gas pipes beneath America's streets, leaks are a persistent challenge, with significant implications for our climate.

 Major leaks are typically fixed promptly.
-But when sufficient resources aren’t provided for repairs, other leaks can go on for months, even years.
+But when sufficient resources aren't provided for repairs, other leaks can go on for months or years.

 Leaks add to global warming

 In addition to wasting a source of energy, leaked natural gas – mostly methane – is a powerful greenhouse gas.
 It is a significant contributor to climate change.

 That makes it essential for gas utilities, and the regulators and public officials that oversee them, to act swiftly and decisively to repair and prevent all methane leaks.

 The gas utilities' pipe systems are just one link in the national gas supply chain that brings gas from the well to your home.
 Leaks are an issue at every stage, starting at the wellhead.
 That's why we're addressing leaks throughout the system.